-In 2005, Diane rejoined the Gloucester Hornpipe & Clog Society.
-The band held July 4 weekend concerts on Georges Island and they brought magic to historical events in Lexington and other towns.
+In 2005 Diane rejoined the Gloucester Hornpipe & Clog Society.
+The band held July 4 weekend concerts on Georges Island and brought music to historical events in Lexington and other towns.
 Summer concerts became a specialty, brightening summer evenings with songs, stories, and original compositions.
-Diane's "The Lady in Black" tells the story of the ghost of Fort Warren on Georges Island, and appears on the band's 2008 album "Liberty!" (which Diane produced).
+Diane's "The Lady in Black" tells the story of a mythical ghost on Georges Island, and appears on the band's 2008 album "Liberty!" (which Diane produced for the group).

 New Works for Groups

-In 2006, Diane was commissioned by the choral group In Choro Novo to arrange her song Silver the Moon for four-part harmony.
+In 2006 she was commissioned by the choral group In Choro Novo to arrange her song Silver the Moon for four-part harmony.
 This led to her embarking on arrangements of other Taraz songs for choral groups, including the UUlations, a womens' a cappella group drawn from her church choir (she coined the name).

-Also in 2006, Diane received a commission to create a quilt of Shaker themes as part of a project created by New England Voices.
+Also in 2006 Diane received a commission to create a quilt of Shaker themes as part of a project by New England Voices.
 The project included two concerts, in Arlington and Amherst, and a CD.
-Diane sang in the chorus, for Shaker songs and modern works inspired by Shaker music, including a new piece commissioned for the event.
+Diane sang in the chorus for Shaker songs and modern works inspired by Shaker music, including a new piece commissioned for the event.
 Diane's quilt hung as a backdrop for the Arlington concert.

 In 2009, Diane's tenth CD was released -- 15 tracks of diverse beauty and fun called Inspiration/Tarazification.
 It showcased Diane's ability to perform compositions by others and make them uniquely her own.
 A highlight is her composition "Let's Go Canoeing on Lake Chargoggagoggmanchauggagoggchaubunagungamaugg," about an actual lake in Webster, Massachusetts.
 As always, there's a holiday song -- a shimmering rendition of "O Holy Night" sung in the original French.